Financial Abuse – how to identify and deal with it

 Items from other websites

-For Love or Money is a moving 7 min video in which a survivor tells her story.
+For Love or Money — A moving 7 minute video in which a survivor tells her story.
 Some of her story is dramatized (with a man acting the role of her abuser) so you might want a trigger warning.
 The video comes from Australia and it recommends an Australian website for further support: 1800RESPECT: National Sexual Assault, Domestic Family Violence Counselling Service

 Financial abuse from intimate partners — a lament, stories and tips to protect oneself